 New technologies and lower trade barriers has given rise to increased interaction among sectors across countries.
 The growth of global value chains (GVCs) reflects the international integration of geographically fragmented global production processes and the creation of global production networks.

 In this paper, we document the role of global input-output linkages in the propagation of productivity and inflationary shocks in the international economy.

+[…] à faire.

 More specifically, we study the role of global input-output linkages in transmitting oil prices shocks across economies.

 We build on two sectoral datasets, the World Input Output Database (WIOD) and the OECD- ICIO database.
 We contribute to the literature by assessing the propagation of inflationary shocks through input linkages and by comparing whether results are consistent across the two databases.
 We take advantage of the temporal dimension of the dataset to document the extent to which the growth in GVCs has changed inflation dynamics over time.
 We pay particular attention to the increasing integration of euro area economies since the adoption of the common currency.
 We analyze to which extent the shortening of global value chains in the years following the Great Recession has changed the propagation of inflationary shocks in the international economy.